eLyKseeR/elykseer-cpp/src/cpp/cli/lxrbackup.cpp.md

   std::cout << "-f             backups a file (*)" << std::endl;
   std::cout << "-d --d1        backups files in a directory (*)" << std::endl;
   std::cout << "-D --dr        recursively backups a directory and all its content (*)" << std::endl;
+  std::cout << "-k --owner-key looks up the PGP key and encrypts meta data with it" << std::endl;
   std::cout << "options labelled with (*) can be provided multiple times on the command line." << std::endl;
 }